Refinery29 Loves: Everything To See & Shop In November

 Welcome to Refinery29 Loves, the monthly news bulletin where you’ll find the best things to shop and see in fashion and beauty right now.

 This season, plenty of It Girls are inspiring our freezing fashion looks for the winter months ahead.
-For those seeking a chic and refined look, the Olsen twins remain superior thanks to their arsenal of tailored coats, rollneck jumpers and classic loafers.
-If you want a cosier option, Katie Holmes is an ideal reference point for slouchy cardigans, well-fitting jeans and low-heeled leather boots.
-A more elevated approach would be Taylor Russell, our inspo for all-out cold-girl glamour with caramel-coloured coats, faux fur scarves and gold statement jewellery.
+For those seeking a chic and refined look, the Olsen twins remain superior thanks to their arsenal of tailored coats, turtlenecks, and classic loafers.
+If you want a cozier option, Katie Holmes is an ideal reference point for slouchy cardigans, well-fitting jeans, and low-heeled leather boots.
+A more elevated approach would be Taylor Russell, our inspo for all-out cold-girl glamor with caramel-colored coats, faux fur scarves, and gold statement jewelry.

 Then there’s makeup, and it’s safe to say that we’re embracing all things warm and glossy.
 Hailey Bieber is leading the mood board with a pumpkin spice-inspired lip and glowy peach cheeks.
 And for hair makeovers, we can’t take our eyes off Rihanna’s curls, dyed a very seasonal shade of autumn leaf.